 The machine notes file for your version of the database server indicates whether the operating system supports KAIO.
 If KAIO is supported, the machine notes describe how to enable KAIO on your specific operating system.
-For information about where to find the machine notes file, see the Introduction to this guide.

 If your operating system supports KAIO, the CPU VPs make asynchronous I/O requests to the operating system instead of AIO virtual processors.
 In this case, configure only one AIO virtual processor, plus two additional AIO virtual processor for every file chunk that does not use KAIO.